Home

 After the ECG, the electrodes will be removed, and your skin will be cleaned of any adhesive residue.
 You can return to your usual activities immediately, and your doctor will review the results and discuss any necessary follow-up.

-Ecg Lead Placement In Women
+Ecg Lead Placement in Women

 ECG lead placement in women follows the same general guidelines as for men, with electrodes positioned on the chest and limbs to capture heart activity.
 However, specific factors, such as breast size, implants, or scars from surgeries, can necessitate slight adjustments to ensure accurate readings.